Invokana Lawsuits Gain Momentum

 Sandy A. Liebhard, a Bernstein Liebhard LLP partner, feels these cases are just the tip of the ice burg.
 “Our Firm continues to hear from people who claim to have suffered serious complications, including ketoacidosis and kidney damage, allegedly related to their use of Invokana and similar Type 2 diabetes drugs.
 It is not surprising that the litigation involving this medication is growing,”

-For more drug information about Invokana, check out Rx Injury Help where you’ll not only learn about the potential dangers of Invokana, but also current and past lawsuits.
+For more homework help usa about Invokana, check out Rx Injury Help where you’ll not only learn about the potential dangers of Invokana, but also current and past lawsuits.

 If you’ve taken Invokana and feel it’s taken a drastic toll on your health, you may be entitled to financial compensation.
 The best way to find out is by arranging a consultation with an experienced attorney.